NiharSrikakolapu3/Fake_NewsDetector/README.md

 # Fake Political News Detection App

 ## Overview
 This project is  an end-to-end Fake News Detection system focusing on political headlines and articles.
 It uses machine learning models—Logistic Regression and Random Forest—with GloVe word embeddings to classify news as **Real** or **Fake**.
-The app is user-friendly and comes with:

-- Analyzing user-input headlines or live political news
-- Showing predictions with confidence scores
-- Explaining predictions with LIME to make the model transparent
-- Collecting user feedback for future improvements
-- Visualizing model performance and data in interactive plots

 ## Datasets
 This project uses the following datasets for training and evaluation: